KenKundert/avendesora/doc/advanced.rst

 browser is used by specifying the *--browser* command line option on the :ref:`browse command <browse command>`, by adding the *browser* attribute to the account, or by specifying the *default_browser* setting in the :ref:`config file
-<configuring>`.
-If more than one is specified, the command line option
+<configuring_avendesora>`.
+If more than one is specified, the command line
-dominates over the account attribute, which dominates over the setting.
+option dominates over the account attribute, which dominates over the setting.
 By default, the default browser is *x*, which uses the default browser for your account.